lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

 plt.legend()
 plt.grid(True)}

 \notes{The gradient ascent approach provides a powerful framework for understanding how systems naturally evolve from minimal entropy states toward maximum entropy while respecting fundamental constraints.
-This perspective unifies quantum uncertainty with classical information theory through the common language of information geometry.
+This perspective unifies quantum uncertainty with classical information theory through the common language of information geometry.}

-In multidimensional systems, we observe the emergence of natural hierarchies and timescales.
+\notes{In multidimensional systems, we observe the emergence of natural hierarchies and timescales.
 Some degrees of freedom quickly reach equilibrium (maximum entropy configurations) while others remain ordered for much longer periods.
-This separation of timescales creates a rich landscape of partially equilibrated states that may play important roles in information processing systems.
+This separation of timescales creates a rich landscape of partially equilibrated states that may play important roles in information processing systems.}

-The saddle points in this landscape are particularly interesting, as they represent configurations where the system naturally pauses during its evolution.
-These quasi-stable states exhibit hybrid behavior, with some variables maintaining quantum-like characteristics while others behave more classically.
-This suggests a natural mechanism for the emergence of hybrid computational architectures from purely information-theoretic principles.}
+\notes{The saddle points in this landscape represent configurations where the system naturally pauses during its evolution.
+These quasi-stable states exhibit hybrid behavior, with some variables maintaining quantum-like characteristics while others behave more classically.}

 \endif